fideloper/Vaprobash/.vpb/README.md

 however potentially enable both a `php54` and `php55` package side by side.

 The package.sh script is what does the heavy lifting in relation to the installation of your package.
-It should br broken down into the following
+It should be broken down into the following
 functions:

 ```